-Between 1993 and 2003, Bruno Boudjelal has kept travel diaries about his repeated journeys to Algeria.
-Between travel diary and personal diary, these booklets show at the same time a personal experience and Algeria’s present reality.
+Between 1993 and 2003, Bruno Boudjelal kept diaries about his repeated journeys to Algeria.
+Somewhere between travel diaries and personal diaries, the booklets are, simultaneously, an individual’s experience and Algeria’s present reality.

-The aim is not to show, nor to demonstrate.
+The aim of the work is not to show, nor to demonstrate.
 Neither is it to describe, to prove anything, to simplify a complicated situation, or to pretend to understand everything and to bring back perfect images.
-The aim is, before all, to take photographs in one of the countries where this is most difficult, almost impossible.
+The aim is, above all, to take photographs in one of the countries where this is most difficult, almost impossible.

-More importantly, the aim is to say plainly, clearly and with modesty how the life of an individual can cross the path of History.
-How an ordinary life, an act of identification, thoughts on photography can create the need to take pictures in Algeria, beyond the factual anecdotes.
+The aim is to say plainly, clearly and with modesty how the life of an individual can cross the path of history.
+How an ordinary life, an act of identification, thoughts on photography, can create the need to take pictures in Algeria, beyond factual anecdotes.

 Algeria: a black hole and the symbol of the French guilty conscience.
 Algeria: a country of massacres, of missing persons, of devious policies and victimised people.